| Crates.io | dioxus-provider |

 let (mutation_state, mutate) = use_mutation(add_todo());

-For better UX, use optimistic mutations that update the UI immediately and rollback on failure:
+For better UX, add an optimistic parameter to your mutation that updates the UI immediately and rolls back on failure:

 // ... toggle logic ...